grpc/proposal/A52-xds-custom-lb-policies.md

 - `xds.type.v3.TypedStruct` or `udpa.type.v1.TypedStruct`
   - This type represents a custom policy, deployed with the gRPC client by a user
   - The gRPC policy name will be the "type name" part of the value of the `type_url` field in the `TypedStruct`.
 We get this by using the part after the last `/` character.
+  - If the type name derived in the above bullet point does not correspond to a registered policy in the gRPC LB policy registry, this policy is unsupported and should be skipped.
   - The `Struct` contained in the `TypedStruct` will be returned as-is as the configuration JSON object.
   - Note that when registering custom policy implementations in the gRPC load balancer registry, the name should follow valid protobuf message naming conventions and use a custom package, e.g. "`myorg.MyCustomLb`".